Denali Therapeutics Announces - GuruFocus.com

 SOUTH SAN FRANCISCO, Calif., Oct.
-19, 2022 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. (NASDAQ: DNLI) today announced the pricing of its underwritten public offering of 10,377,359 shares of its common stock at a price to the public of $26.50 per share.
-All of the shares are to be sold by Denali Therapeutics.
-In addition, Denali Therapeutics has granted the underwriters a 30-day option to purchase up to an additional 1,556,603 shares of its common stock.
-Before deducting the underwriting discounts and commissions and estimated offering expenses, Denali Therapeutics expects to receive total gross proceeds of approximately $275 million, assuming no exercise of the underwriters’ option to purchase additional shares.
-The offering is expected to close on or about October 24, 2022, subject to satisfaction of customary closing conditions.
+24, 2022 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. ( DNLI) today announced the closing of its upsized underwritten public offering of 11,933,962 shares of its common stock at a price to the public of $26.50 per share, which includes the exercise in full by the underwriters of their option to purchase additional shares.
+The total gross proceeds from the offering, before deducting underwriters’ discounts and commissions and estimated offering expenses, are approximately $316 million.

 Goldman Sachs & Co.
 LLC, J.P.
-Morgan Securities LLC and Jefferies LLC are acting as joint book-running managers for the offering.
+Morgan Securities LLC and Jefferies LLC acted as joint book-running managers.
 Berenberg Capital Markets LLC, Cantor Fitzgerald & Co. and H.C.
-Wainwright & Co., LLC are acting as co-managers for the offering.
+Wainwright & Co., LLC acted as co-managers for the offering.

 Goldman Sachs & Co.
 LLC, Attention: Prospectus Department, 200 West Street, New York, NY 10282, telephone: 1-866-471-2526, fax: 212-902-9316, email: [email protected]; J.P.
 Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, telephone: 1-866-803-9204 or by email: [email protected]; or Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, by telephone at (877) 821-7388, or by email at [email protected]